mengxuanlu/Lending-Club-Loan-Prediction/README.md

 ## Feature Engineering

 The dataset includes 152 features.
-In the data cleaning step, I reduced the features to 92, and I used Boruta package to select 41 important features.
+In the data cleaning step, I reduced the features to 41 based on my personal knowledge.

 ## Modelling

 The models I tried for comparision are Random Forest, Logistic Regression, KNN, XGboost.
+And I ran the confusion matrix after each model to compare the model accuracy.
+In the end, I selected the XGboost as my best model to fit in the 2015 dataset to predict.

 ## Conclusion